renatdd/pythaqua/README.md

 Building a career as web developer after trailing a pleasant path in humanities.
 For me, technology and society are inseparable.
 In cultures or software, code is only a mean.
+Coding is a vocation that I pursue with passion.
 I have experience with Python, JavaScript, React, Django and Node.js / Express.
 I'm also particularly interested in methodologies and practices like Agile, SOLID and TDD.
 Communicative and open to talks.